Grosvenor Ambleside infuses new life into this waterfront community and village shopping district.

-This new waterfront development designed by James KM Cheng will embrace West Coast modernism with two terraced buildings that step back from two storeys at the sidewalk to six and seven storeys at the centre.
-A collection of 98 residences designed by Mitchell Freedland, built using locally sourced materials and containing state-of-the-art technology by Millson, will sit above specialty shops, cafes and restaurants at street level.
+This new waterfront development designed by James KM Cheng embraces West Coast modernism with two terraced buildings that step back from two storeys at the sidewalk to six and seven storeys at the centre.
+A collection of 98 residences designed by Mitchell Freedland, built using locally sourced materials and containing state-of-the-art technology by Millson, sit above specialty shops, cafes and restaurants at street level.
 Hundreds of West Vancouver residents helped Grosvenor Americas define the distinctive design through ‘ideas fairs’ and other public meetings with our local development team and architect.

-Once home to a contaminated gas station, the former brownfield site on which the development is located will be remediated while building Grosvenor Ambleside, with 75% of waste from construction diverted from landfill to recycling facilities.
+Once home to a contaminated gas station, the former brownfield site on which the development is located was remediated while building Grosvenor Ambleside, with 75% of waste from construction diverted from landfill to recycling facilities.
 As a potential response to dealing with rising ocean levels, Bellevue Avenue - a road to the south of the site - has been elevated by almost a metre to protect the development from high tides.

 The first building completed in 2018 and we welcomed homeowners in May.
 Construction has begun for the second and final building comprising 42 homes.